HeshanKarunaratne/cka/README.md

 #### Storage and StatefulSet

 If we need underlying all pods to share the same database storage we can do that.
-But for each pod to have a seaparate storage?
+But for each pod to have a separate storage?
 Then each pod needs a PVC that bounds to a PV.
 These PVs can be created from a single SC or multiple SCs.
-Instead of maintaining a separate PVC-definition we can move the content to VolumeClaimTemplates in statefulset-definition which is an array.
+Instead of maintaining a separate PVC-definition we can move the content to VolumeClaimTemplates in statefulsets definition which is an array.

-When the statefulset is created, it creates the first pod and during the creation of the pod, a PVC is created.
+When the statefulsets is created, it creates the first pod and during the creation of the pod, a PVC is created.
 The PVC is associated to a storage class so the storage class provisions a volume on GCP and then creates a PV and associates the PV with a volume and binds the PVC to the PV.

-StatefulSets doesn't automatically deletes PVC when a pod gets recreated or rescheduled in the same node or a different node, it ensures that the pod is reattached to the same PVC it was attached before.
-Thus StatefulSets guarantees stable storage for pods.
+StatefulSets doesn't automatically delete PVC when a pod gets recreated or rescheduled in the same node or a different node, it ensures that the pod is reattached to the same PVC it was attached before.
+Thus, StatefulSets guarantees stable storage for pods.

 #### Dockerfile
 Dockerfile contains instructions and arguments